MontealegreLuis/assert/README.md

 [![Release workflow](https://github.com/montealegreluis/assert/actions/workflows/release.yml/badge.svg)](https://github.com/montealegreluis/assert/actions/workflows/release.yml)
 [![semantic-release: conventional-commits](https://img.shields.io/badge/semantic--release-conventionalcommits-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)

-Assert is a Maven package with assertions (guard clauses) for input validation.
-Assert can be used to implement pre-/post-conditions on input data.
+Assert provides **guard clauses** to add pre-conditions and post-conditions to your code.

+A guard clause is a technique based on the [fail-fast](https://en.wikipedia.org/wiki/Fail-fast) method.

+A guard clause purpose is to validate a condition and immediately stop the code execution if the condition is not met by **throwing an exception** (`IllegalArgumentException`).
-When assertions fail, an exception is thrown, removing the necessity for if-clauses in your code.
+Guard clauses remove the necessity for if-clauses in your code.

-All assertions in the `Assert` class throw an `IllegalArgumentException` if they fail.
+Below is the most important rule about guard clauses.

+> Guard clauses exceptions should **never** be caught.

+You should let the caller hit those exceptions because most of the time, guard clauses will **prevent scenarios that should never happen**.

+We want the application to fail immediately so that we can discover the bug **before deploying it to production**, during the development process.

 ## Installation